 The Jews were very superstitious people who were quite receptive to being visited by supernatural beings.
 The great irony is that these folks are probably desperately praying for Yahweh to save Peter, yet here they are totally closed to the idea that Yahweh would actually do such a thing.
 This is what happens when we grind our faith into the dirt by constantly rejecting God’s truths: we beg and beg for God to give us things, and when He does, we refuse to receive them.
 Love, salvation, acceptance, forgiveness—Christians are constantly rejecting the many blessings that God graciously heaps upon them today.

 Well, here’s Rhoda: trying to convince a bunch of faithless Christians that she’s not delusional.
 They finally grant that she saw something real—but they decide that it was just some angel who was associated with Peter, not Peter in the flesh.
 The Jews were way too enamored with angels, and they liked to tell themselves that Yahweh assigned His angels to watch over us.
 It’s from the Jews that we get this egotistical idea that we all have a personal guardian angel assigned to us.
 But of course we don’t.
 With all three of our Gods watching over us 24/7, we hardly need the protection of created beings.
 But how typical it is for us to discount the Presence of our Gods while we pray to our guardian angels (see Angel Q&A).
 Yes, our Gods do find it offensive when we crank out the angel pins and statues and engage in this idolatrous worship of beings who we know nothing about.
 The author of Psalm 91 was hardly pleasing God when he declared that Yahweh commands His angels to constantly watch over us.
 But have you ever bothered to ask God about the validity of the Psalm 91 promises, or are you just accepting whatever your ego wants to hear with no concern about how it insults your Gods?
-We Christians need to do a far better job of respecting the jealous Nature of our Creators by ceasing with this idolatrous awe of created beings (see How God Wants Us to Relate to Four Kinds of Beings).
+We Christians need to do a far better job of respecting the jealous Nature of our Creators by ceasing with this idolatrous awe of created beings.
 Who even cares about angels when we know the Almighty Gods?